JPMorgan Chase: Offices

 The old Chase Manhattan Bank's headquarters were at One Chase Manhattan Plaza (now 28 Liberty Street) in Lower Manhattan, the current temporary world headquarters for JPMorgan Chase & Co. are located at 383 Madison Avenue.
-In 2018, JPMorgan announced they would demolish the current headquarters building at 270 Park Avenue, which was also Union Carbide's former headquarters, to make way for a newer building at 270 Park Avenue that will be 681 ft taller than the previous building.
-Demolition was completed in the spring of 2021, and the new building will be completed in 2025.
-The replacement 1388 ft and 70-story headquarters will contain 2500000 sqft, and will be able to fit 15,000 employees, whereas the current headquarters fits 6,000 employees in a space that has a capacity of 3,500.
+In 2018, JPMorgan announced it would demolish the current headquarters building at 270 Park Avenue, which was also Union Carbide's former headquarters, to make way for a newer building at 270 Park Avenue that will be 681 ft taller than the previous building.
+Demolition was completed in the spring of 2021, and the new building was scheduled to be completed in 2025.
+The replacement 1388 ft and 70-story headquarters will contain 2500000 sqft, and be able to fit 15,000 employees, whereas the current headquarters fits 6,000 employees in a space that has a capacity of 3,500.
 The new headquarters is part of the East Midtown rezoning plan.

 When construction is completed in 2025, the headquarters will then move back into the new building at 270 Park Avenue.
 As the new headquarters is replaced, the bulk of North American operations take place in five nearby buildings on or near Park Avenue in New York City: the former Bear Stearns Building at 383 Madison Avenue (just south of 270 Park Avenue), the former Chemical Bank Building at 277 Park Avenue just to the east, 237 Park Avenue, and 390 Madison Avenue.
 The bank entered into an agreement to purchase 250 Park Avenue in July 2024.
 In October 2025, the company opened its new headquarters in New York, after six years of redevelopment.
 The new development has 2.5 million square feet of office space and reportedly cost $3 billion.

 Approximately 11,050 employees are located in Columbus, Ohio, at the McCoy Center, the former Bank One Corporation offices.
 The building is the largest JPMorgan Chase & Co. facility in the world and the second-largest single-tenant office building in the United States behind The Pentagon.
 The bank moved some of its operations to the JPMorgan Chase Tower in Houston, when it purchased Texas Commerce Bank.
 The Global Corporate Bank's main headquarters are in London, with regional headquarters in Hong Kong, New York and São Paulo.